TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

 \subsubsection{Handball Tournament Scheduling}

 The Handball Tournament Scheduling problem is to schedule matches of a tournament, while respecting the rules governing the tournament, and minimising a cost function related to the availability of venues.
-We use the model of Dekker et al.~\cite{Dekker2017:autotabling}, which is simplified from the full model~\cite{Larson2014:integrated} by omitting some constraints.
+We use the model and the same 20 instances of~\citeA{Dekker2017:autotabling}, which is simplified from the full model~\shortcite{Larson2014:integrated} by omitting some constraints.
 The problem has 14 teams (in two divisions of 7), and briefly it requires constructing one round-robin tournament for each division (in periods 1-7), followed by a round-robin tournament for all teams (periods 8-20) then its mirror image (periods 21-33).
 Constraints are either structural (such as balancing home and away games) or seasonal (such as respecting venue unavailability, given as a parameter).
-The main sets of variables represent: the \textit{home-away pattern} (whether a team plays at home, away, or has a break during a period); the break period for each team; the opposing team for each team and period; and the cost of each row of the schedule (contributing to the objective).
+The main sets of variables represent: the \textit{home-away pattern} (\code{HAP}) indexed by row and period, with values \emph{home}, \emph{away}, or \emph{bye} (i.e.\ does not play); the \code{break} period for each row of \code{HAP}, when the alternating home-away pattern is broken by the team playing at home twice or away twice in sequence; the \code{contestant} (opponent) for each entry in \code{HAP}; the team assigned to each row of \code{HAP}, named \code{teamof}; and the cost of each row (\code{rowcost}), which contributes to the objective.

-The original model contains regular constraints (where the meaning of the constraint is defined by a deterministic finite-state automaton) and we use a manual decomposition of regular (via its finite-state automaton) because \savilerow does not currently implement regular constraints.
-The regular constraints are applied to the home-away pattern matrices.
-The decomposition introduces a state variable for each step along the sequence and generates constraints of the following form (where \texttt{state} are the auxiliary state variables, \texttt{M} is a constant matrix, \texttt{t}, \texttt{d} and \texttt{k} are constants):
+\comment{ NO LONGER TRUE SINCE HAP <-> BREAK CHANNELLING IS IN A TABLE.
+The original model contains \emph{regular} constraints (where the meaning of the constraint is defined by a deterministic finite-state automaton) and we use a manual decomposition of \code{regular} (via its finite-state automaton) because \savilerow does not currently implement \code{regular} constraints.
+The \code{regular} constraints are applied to the home-away pattern matrix.
+The decomposition introduces a state variable for each step along the sequence and generates constraints of the following form (where \code{state} are the auxiliary state variables, \code{M} is a constant matrix, \code{t}, \code{d} and \code{k} are constants):

-We use the same 20 instances (all of the same size) used by Dekker et al.~\cite{Dekker2017:autotabling}.
-Dekker et al.\ experimented with tabulating two types of subproblem.
-The first type includes a regular constraint on a row of the home-away pattern matrix (corresponding to one period) in conjunction with a sum and symmetry-breaking constraints on the same row.
-None of the heuristics are triggered for this type of subproblem, however Dekker et al.\ report no significant speedup in this case.